Ask Us: How many COVID-19 infections are breakthrough cases? - Salisbury Post

 “People who were vaccinated and do still get COVID-19 are less likely than unvaccinated people to have serious illness or hospitalization,” the spokesperson said.

-The ongoing rise of cases has been attributed to the Delta variant, which produces higher viral loads in hosts than previous variants of the disease and infects people more easily as a result.
+The ongoing rise of cases has been attributed to the delta variant, which produces higher viral loads in hosts than previous variants of the disease and infects people more easily as a result.

 Adjusted for population, Rowan County has the highest new case rate out of all its neighboring counties and is among the worst counties in the state for deaths, with 323.